 - Now performed across the country.

-Often expensive; not yet covered by insurance.
+- Often expensive and not yet covered by insurance.